ohbm/hackathon2020/logistics.md

 {% endaccordion %}

-#### TrainTrack
+<h5 style="padding-top: 100px">TrainTrack</h5>

 The TrainTrack will cover topics ranging from good code practices, code and data version control, high performance computing, data visualization, and machine learning.
 Each session will have its own computing requirements, but at a baseline, we strongly recommend that participants make sure that they have the following general computing requirements satisfied.
 We will have a virtual help desk available to help participants with installation issues.

 {% accordion TrainTrack %}
 {% collapse General computing requirements %}
 In addition to some software that we will list in the subsequent section, these are the general computing requirements:
-1. Administrative access to your computer such that you can install software on your own.
+- Administrative access to your computer such that you can install software on your own.
-2. If you're using Windows, the required version is Windows 10.
+- If you're using Windows, the required version is Windows 10.
 {% endcollapse %}

 {% collapse Required software %}
 Along with the platforms that we will be using for virtual TrainTrack presentations and communication, we ask that you install the following software.

 * A command-line shell: Bash
 * A version control system: Git